mihaibalau/WebAPI/README.md

-# Codebase overview

-Our codebase consists of 3 projects: the web api, the winui project, class library project.
-A more in-depth description of each is down below.

 # 🌐 WebAPI Project

 This is the **backend API** for the application.
 It defines HTTP routes used to interact with the system's data.